ggfard/Trophallaxis_ABM/README.md

 # Trophallaxis_ABM
-This is an agent-based model of the honey bee interactions inspired by food exchange via trophallaxis.
-The motion of the agents is based on the idea of excluded volume so agents are not allowed to overlap at any timestep during the simulation.
-Initially, the fed agents are red and the deprived agents are gray.
-As the model progresses, the agents move while exchanging food and the model stops when the food is distributed almost evenly among all agents.
+The repository describes an agent-based model of the honey bee movement and food exchange interactions via *trophallaxis*.
+The motion of the agents follows the *excluded volume* rule meaning that agents are not allowed to overlap at any timestep during the simulation.
+Initially, the *fed* agents (foragers that have some food to share) are red and the *hungry* agents are gray.
+As the model progresses, the agents move while exchanging food when thery come close and the model stops when the food is distributed almost evenly among all agents.

 ![](Simulation1.png)